 The water in the bathroom would come out brown for a few minutes before it turned clear and most of our neighbors (although very kind) looked like they had hit rock bottom.

 Now, compare that to Nice, France.
 Our apartment may a bit smaller, but it’s newly renovated and only a 5-minute walk to the beach for THE SAME PRICE as the one we got in Utah.
 Can you believe that?!

-Moral of the story is, if you want to find a cheap place abroad, you definitely can.
+The moral of the story is, that if you want to find a cheap place abroad, you definitely can.

 People told us that we wouldn’t be able to do it and that our rent would end up being double what we were expecting to pay.
 They were wrong though!

-When sticking to a budget is the end-goal, you will always find something!
-Now it just depends whether the quality will be good enough.
+When sticking to a budget is the end goal, you will always find something!
+Now it just depends on whether the quality will be good enough.
 Here in France it definitely is.

 However, in Utah (and Mexico) the quality of the apartments was so bad for the price that I refuse to move back to either of those places.
 Even though Mexico has my heart forever, I just can’t live there on our budget!